aymenhafeez/vim-line-motion/README.md

 ## Installation

-Install with your package manager of choice, or using Vim 8's native package manager:
+Install with your package manager of choice, or using Vim 8's native plugin
+support:

 ```sh
 mkdir -p ~/.vim/pack/plugins/start